KernelGamut32/explore-paginated-reports/labs/lab02.md

 - Home → Publish → login to the Power BI Service (if required)
 - Create a new workspace (in Power BI Service) or select an existing workspace with access
 - Confirm in the Power BI Service that the semantic model is present

-### 1.4 Save the report

-- Save the report as an .rdl file

 ## Part 2 - Connect Report Builder to the Power BI semantic model